2. GENERAL RULES FOR ALL COMPETITIONS

 a.
 Qualification of players:

 i.
 Only students who are bona fide scholars, receiving full-time education, and on the roll of an affiliated school, shall be allowed to take part in competitions.
-Players shall normally become ineligible, immediately on leaving school or commencing full-time employment, but a student in attendance at the close of Easter Term shall nevertheless be eligible to play in competitions until the end of the season.
+Players shall normally become ineligible, immediately on leaving school or commencing full-time employment, but a student in attendance at the close of the Easter Term shall nevertheless be eligible to play in competitions until the end of the season.
 A student on roll of a primary school shall only be eligible for the Batchelor and Primary Cup competitions.

 ii.
-No student shall be able to play for more than one School or District during any one season, except with the consent of the Management Committee.
+No student shall be able to play for more than one School or District during any one season, except with the written consent of the Management Committee.

 iii.
 In all competitions managed by the Association, a maximum of three players who attend the same FA Licensed Academy / Centre of Excellence run by a club that employs contract players and who attend a Partner School to such a club, can participate in a match; participation of the three licensed players to mean their inclusion in the named starting squad.
 (This Rule, therefore, does not apply to non-Partner Schools).